abibou1/ai-powered-hr-assistant/README.md

    ```

 3. **Add your environment variables**
-   - Create a `.env` file and add your HuggingFace and other API keys.
+   - Create a `.env` file and add your OpenAI API key.

 4. **Run the notebook or script**
    - Open the Jupyter notebook and run the cells, or run the Python script if provided.